Stranger Things season 5: The first reviews are in - and people are divided

 At the time of writing, TV and film review aggregate website Rotten Tomatoes has Stranger Things 5 on there with the critics' score currently sitting at 86 per cent and the audience score at 92 per cent.

-So far, Season 5 has the lowest critics' score but the highest audience score, only beaten by Season 1.
+So far, Season 5 has the lowest critics' score but the second-highest audience score, only beaten by Season 1.

 What have critics said?